 Employees work best when they feel they have agency and control over their working conditions and how they do their jobs.
 They want to feel listened to and valued.
 Yet our research has revealed that 70% of employees say they have little or no influence over how things are done at their organisation, and 38% say their company is rarely or never open to their ideas.

-Consult and collaborate with employees when designing your hybrid working practices.
+Consult and collaborate with employees when designing your hybrid working practices and hybrid workplace design.
 Develop clear and transparent policies and principles about eligibility for – and access to – hybrid working, and establish systems to monitor decision-making and access.
-Undertake ongoing listening activities with workers, managers and worker representatives to learn the lessons of hybrid, and continue to review, adapt and improve your approach.
+Undertake ongoing listening activities with workers, managers and worker representatives through hybrid work surveys to learn the lessons of hybrid, and continue to review, adapt and improve your approach

 Delve into the data